regismarteau/interview/README.md

 In order to avoid user account hacking

 ## General rules
-- A password should be at least 8 characters long.
+- A password should not have two same characters in a row regardless of the character case.
-- A password should not have two same characters in a row.
+- It should not have three same characters in the whole password regardless of the character case.

 ### Valid examples